Three

 the problem.
 If not removed prior to bottling, however, the sulfur

-compounds can bind over time with other elements and become harder
+compounds over time can bind with other elements and become more difficult

-if not impossible to remove.
-Another basis for breathing is that wine
+if not impossible to remove by any duration or method of air contact.
+The other, increasingly more common, basis for breathing is that wine

 REALITY:

-Simply removing the cork to allow the wine to "breathe" has no effect
+Simply removing the cork has from little to no effect

 whatsoever.